-The Port is under the administrative control of Ministry of Ports & Shipping, Government of Pakistan.
+The Port is under the administrative control of Ministry of Maritime Affairs, Government of Pakistan.
 Chairman is the chief executive of the port.
 All policy decisions are vested in PQA Board comprising seven members headed by Chairman, PQA.
 The Board is blend of public and private sector participation.

 PQA is primarily a service oriented organization.
-The port provides shore based facilities and services to international shipping lines and other concerned agencies in the form of adequate water depth in the channel, berths/terminals, cargo handling equipment, go-downs, storage areas and providing facilities for safe day and night transit of vessels.
+The port provides shore based facilities and services to international shipping lines and other concerned agencies in the form of adequate water depth in the channel, berths/terminals, cargo handling equipment, godowns, storage areas and providing facilities for safe day and night transit of vessels.

-Day and night access to Port through a 45 km long channel marked by channel buoys up to 11 meter draught vessels.
+Day and night access to Port through a 45 km long channel marked by channel buoys up to 13 meter draught vessels.

-The total area of the port comprises 3,520acres(14.2km2) with an adjacent 13,000acres (52km2) industrial estate where in many industrial zones operate.
-In addition to the Pakistan Steel Mills (PSM) and KESCB in Qasim Power Plant, around 80% of the Pakistan's automotive industry is located at Port Qasim.
-The port also provides direct water front access to two major nearby industrial areas, Export Processing Zone (Landhi) and Korang ilndustrial Area.
-Approximately 60% of country's exportand import is originated from these areas.
-Port Qasim is managed by Port Qasim Authority, asemi-autonomous government body.
+The total area of the port comprises 3,520 acres (14.2km2) with anadjacent 13,000 acres (52km2) industrial estatewherein many industrial zones operate In addition to the Pakistan Steel Mills (PSM) and KESC Bin Qasim Power Plant, around 80% of the Pakistan'sautomotive industry is located at Port Qasim.
+The port also provides direct water front access to two major near by industrial areas, Export Processing Zone (Landhi) and Korangi Industrial Area.
+Approximately 60% of country's export and import is originated from the sea areas.
+Port Qasim is managed by Port Qasim Authority, a semi-autonomous government body.

-In the 1970s, as a part of Pakistani Prime Minister Zulfiqar Ali Bhutto's program for economic reforms and establishment of heavy industries, the country's first steel mill (Pakistan Steel Mills) was established near the southern city of Karachi.
+In the 1970s, as apart of Pakistani Prime Minister Zulfiqar Ali Bhutto's program for economic reforms and establishment of heavy industries, the country's first steel mill (PakistanSteelMills) was established near the southern city of Karachi.
 A purpose-built specialised port facility was also decided to be established for bulk handling of the massive imports of raw materials for steel production.
-In addition to the future economic demands and strategic needs, this port was also meant to relieve congestion at KarachiPort, the only established sea port of the country.
-Port Qasim was named as Port Muhammad bin Qasim (also known as Port Qasim), after the Muslim General Muhammad bin Qasim who conquered Daybul and the coastal areas of Sindh around 712CE.
+Inaddition to the future economic demands and strategic needs, this port was also meant to relieve congestion at Karachi Port, the only established seaport of the country.
+Port Qasim was named as Port Muhammad bin Qasim (also known as PortQasim), after the Muslim General Muhammad Bin Qasim who conquered Day buland the coastal areas of Sindh around 712CE.

-Port Qasim is located, adjacent to the Bin Qasim town, in the southern part of Malir district, Karachi division, in Sindh.
+Port Qasim is located, adjacent to the Bin Qasim town, in thes outhern part of Malir district, Karachi division,in Sindh.
 It is located in an old channel of the Indus River at a distance of 22miles (35km) east of Karachi city center.
 The geographic position of the Port Qasim places it in close proximity to major shipping routes.
-The approach to the port is along a 24nm (45km) long Navigation Channel which provides safe navigation for vessels up to approximately 100,000 tonnes dead weight (DWT).
+The approach to the port is a long a 24nm